dragonflyoss/Dragonfly2/docs/en/user-guide/registry/cri-o.md

-# Use client as registry mirror for CRI-O
+# Use dfget daemon as registry mirror for CRI-O

 ## Step 1: Validate Dragonfly Configuration

-To use client as registry mirror, first you need to ensure configuration in `/etc/dragonfly/dfget.yaml`:
+To use dfget daemon as registry mirror, first you need to ensure configuration in `/etc/dragonfly/dfget.yaml`:

 ```yaml
 proxy: